Euro 2020: Germany recreate Campo Bahia in Bavaria | DW | 10.06.2021

 The training area is on the same "World of Sports" complex, which again is full of the usual facilities and luxuries afforded to the best footballers in the country ahead of a major tournament.
 Training will take place at the Adi-Dassler stadium.

-Base camps don't win tournaments but the wrong one can certainly can contribute to an unsuccessful month, as Germany's time in isolated Vatutinki, Russia proved in 2018.
+Base camps don't win tournaments, but the wrong one can certainly contribute to an unsuccessful month, as Germany's time in isolated Vatutinki, Russia, proved in 2018.
 Bierhoff and co. will hope they can enjoy this base camp a little longer than the last one.

 Germany's preparations for Euro 2020 have begun as Joachim Löw's side looks to make the most of the sun in Seefeld, Austria.
 With Thomas Müller and Mats Hummels returning, are Germany in with a chance again?